 2007, Paget School, Birmingham.
 Design and make furniture for an inter-disciplinary reconfiguration of part of the school building collaborating with architectural, metal and colour specialists.
 A Creative Partnerships project with Craftspace.

 2006, St. Botolphs church Aldgate, London.
-Design and production/installation of display system for ‘Heirlooms” exhibition, curated by Elizabeth Callinicos for the Association of Contemporary Jewellery.
+Design and production/installation of display system for ‘Heirlooms” exhibition.

 2005, Bilston Craft Gallery, Wolverhampton.
 Design and making of nine pieces of furniture for the Craftsense permanent collection including a reading table and benches for a newly created public area.
 This was a collaboration with artist Helen Carnac.

-2003-2004, St. Giles church, Farnborough, Kent.
+2003-20015, St. Giles church, Farnborough, Kent.
 Grade II listed building largely dating from the middle-ages.
-Design and manufacture of extensive cabinetwork and fittings to two vestries including robe storage for the choir and creation of office area for the clergy.
+Design and making and installation of extensive cabinetwork and fittings to two vestries, altar frontal chest, choir materials storage.
+Commissioned by the diocese of Rochester.

 2002, University of Westminster, School of the Built Environment.